arinashan/arinashan.github.io/_pages/about.md

 Before my work in academia, I worked in creative industries, first assisting at exhibitions in a contemporary art museum and then moving to the music industry.
 I was involved in music festival coordination, interview assistance, and participation in music PR campaigns.
 I love working close to music and interacting with people, and I’m lucky to be able to do this regularly in my current research project.

-In my free time, I often sing and play the piano, synths, or jam with others.
-I also like playing computer games and going to the gym or yoga.
+In my free time, I often sing, play the piano, and make music with my friends.
+I also like playing computer games and going to the gym.